 The Company had received an assessment order for financial year 2013-14 whereby an addition of INR 32,798 has been made to the total income of the Company.
 The addition pertains to unreasonable share premium under section 56(2)(viib) of Income Tax Act, 1961.
 The Company had deposited INR 2,060 towards 15% amount of total demand of INR 13,723 and had filed an appeal before the Commissioner of Income-tax (Appeals) against the said addition.
 The Company was carrying a provision of INR 4,017 as on 31 March 2023 in the books against the aforesaid case.
-During the current year, the Company has received a favourable order from the Commissioner of Income-tax (Appeals) and accordingly the provision in books has been reversed in the Statement of Profit and Loss.
+During the previous year, the Company received a favourable order from the Commissioner of Income-tax (Appeals) and accordingly the provision in books was reversed in the Statement of Profit and Loss in the year ended 31 March 2024.
+Further, during the current year the income tax department preferred an appeal with the Income Tax Appellate Tribunal (ITAT) against which the Company has received a favourable order.

-22 Operating Segments
+25 Operating Segments

 The Ultimate Holding Company's Chief Executive Officer has been identified as the Chief Operating Decision Maker ('CODM'), since he is responsible for all major decision with respect to the preparation and execution of business plan, preparation of budget, planning, alliance, merger, acquisition and expansion of any new facility.
-CODM has examined the company's performance from product and geographic perspective and has identified a single business segment i.e. "Developing and running of hotels", hence no specific disclosures have been
+CODM has examined the company's performance from product and geographic perspective and has identified a single business segment i.e. "Developing and running of hotels", hence no specific disclosures have been made.